 If your vehicle has been seized for any reason, our team is standing by, ready to help.

 Please contact us today to schedule your fully confidential vehicle seizure consultation.
-We serve clients throughout Western North Carolina, including in Shelby, Lincolnton, Cleveland County, Lincoln County and Rutherford County.
+We serve clients throughout Western North Carolina, including Shelby, Lincolnton, Cleveland County, Lincoln County, and Rutherford County.